mechecookiemonster/terminal-demogorgon/README.md

 # terminal-demogorgon

-demo.sh frankly is a code of zero-utility but i like it
+demo.sh frankly is a code of zero practical utility but i like it